temporalinterference/temporalinterference.github.io/content/cards/EEG-Filters/modal.md

 ---
 # TI-EEG Filter Solutions

+## EEG Filter Solutions of the IT'IS Foundtion
 The unique TI Filter solution of the IT’IS Foundation allows for artifact-free concurrent electroencephalography (EEG) recording during temporal interference (TI) stimulation in the 2 – 50 kHz frequency range.

 ## High-Pass Filter